 The state of Iowa mandates AND funds gifted education.
-Below are resources for endorsement programs in gifted education, meeting state code, and designing programming and services.
+Below are resources on State Guidance and National Standards, the Program Components of a gifted program, Strategies and Approaches for Instruction, Social-Emotional Needs of Gifted Learners & Partnering with School Counselors, Personalized Education Plans, and a video that presents a Student Perspective.
 Contact ITAG (firstname.lastname@example.org) if you have a question that is not answered on these pages.

 State Guidance and National Standards

 Program Components: Identification, Testing and Assessment, Program Services, & Program Evaluation

 The process of identifying a student for a district’s gifted and talented program is determined by the district.
 Check your district’s website or visit with the gifted teacher to learn more about the identification process in your district.
 Although there is local determination of identification procedures, all districts operate within Iowa Administrative Code 281.59, Gifted and Talented Programs.
 281.59(5) for Student identification criteria and procedures.